 - Purchase intro APR: 0 percent intro APR on purchases for 15 months

 - Balance transfer intro APR: None

-Before its 2020 rewards program update, the Chase Freedom Unlimited was a standard flat-rate cash back card, earning 1.5 percent back on all purchases.
-With new, higher earning bonus categories, the potential to earn more points has increased significantly.
+Before its rewards program update in 2020, the Chase Freedom Unlimited was a standard flat-rate cash back card, earning 1.5 percent back on all purchases.
+With new, higher-earning bonus categories, the potential to earn more rewards has increased significantly since then.

-Even if you are not very conscientious about tracking your spending according to the Freedom Unlimited bonus categories, you can still get a respectable cash back rate on all of your purchases made on the card.
-Of course, if you’ve got time to monitor and adjust your spending habits based on these categories, you’ll fare even better.
+Even if you are not very conscientious about tracking your spending according to the Freedom Unlimited bonus categories, you can still get a respectable cash back rate on all purchases made with the card.
+Of course, if you have time to monitor and adjust your spending habits based on these categories, you’ll get even more out of it.

 - Cash back in the form of a statement credit (worth 1 cent)